logoBack to App page

 Steps

-2. Edit the create screen of the issue type corresponding with the request type you want to apply a template on.
+2. Edit the create screen of the request type corresponding with the request type you want to apply a template on.

 Issue Templates for Jira Cloud: Default templates